yk-tanigawa/yk-tanigawa.github.io/_pages/publications.md

 ## Preprints

-Preprints are preliminary reports of work that have not been certified by peer review.
+Preprints are provided for rapid sharing of the data, results, and knowledge among the scientific community and have not finished the peer-review process.

 We welcome comments and feedback you may have.